The cost of living in Singapore has been rising.

 The knowledge and skills are not so technical that you’ll need a degree to learn them.
 They are simply understanding various financial concepts that can help you make smart money decisions in areas such as budgeting and investing.

 This allows you to be more intentional and deliberate with your finances rather than just trying to save and hoping for the best.

 Now more than ever, it is important to be financially literate.

 The high cost of living in Singapore is recognised worldwide and it is bound to increase over time.
 But it’s not just the prices of everyday necessities that are getting higher; prices of big-ticket items such as properties and cars are edging up at a fast pace.
-In fact, in 2021, a record-breaking 261 HDB flats were sold at more than a million dollars.
+In fact, in 2023, a record-breaking 470 HDB flats were transacted at a million dollars or higher.

 With a lack of financial literacy, you might not know how to prepare for retirement or even just be able to downpay (and continue to pay) for a home of your own, which can leave you struggling later in life.
 Simply relying on just your income and savings could cause you to get left behind instead.